Tips to Reduce Holiday Stress

 Stop Trying to be Perfect and to Have the Perfect Holiday

 Don’t obsess over details.
 Things will be forgotten, burnt, late, broken, messy and that’s okay.
 Have fun and remember no one but you will notice or remember it.
 Focus on the parts of the holiday that truly bring you joy.

 Turn Off Your Cell Phone and Emails

-It causes rushes of adrenaline and cortisol.
-Why not take the holidays to take a break from technology.
+It causes rushes of adrenaline and cortisol, and sometimes leads to anxiety.
+Why not use the holidays as a time to take a break from technology.